grafana/loki/docs/sources/setup/upgrade/upgrade-to-6x/index.md

 #### Memcached is included and enabled by default

-Caching is crucial to the proper operation of Loki and Memcached is now included in this chart and enabled by default for the `chunksCache` and `resultsCache`
+Caching is crucial to the proper operation of Loki and Memcached is now included in this chart and enabled by default for the `chunksCache` and `resultsCache`.

 If you are already running Memcached separately you can remove your existing installation and use the Memcached deployments built into this chart.